SauelAlmonte/form-validation2/README.md

 To view form in action, please click this link -> [Form Validation](https://form-validation2.vercel.app/)

-Below you will see images of the form when all requirements are met or are not met.
+Below you will see images of the form when all requirements are met or not met.

 > Requirements are all met: